iandennismiller/mueller-report/Readme.md

     - each item is indented with 4 spaces
     - sentences within an item are separated by newlines and are also indented

+## Footnote template

+The Mueller Report consists of content with footnotes.
+In the **copy-paster role**, when migrating content, it is faster to set aside the footnotes as separate work by creating blank footnotes for later.

+### Template

+Replace `000` with the actual footnote number from the original document.

+    % 000
+    \footnote{000}

+### Blank footnote example

+In this example, footnote number `15` appears after the word "information" within a sentence.

+    Here is a key piece of information% 15
+    \footnote{15}
+    that appears inside a sentence.

+The `\footnote` tag includes the content `15` as a placeholder for the future.
+Notice the use of newlines; the footnote appears on its own line.
+Also, the fragment ending with "information" ends with a `%` comment, which will suppress that particular newline so that there is no whitespace before the superscript footnote number that appears in the main content.

 ## Redacting template

 The following text is an example for how redacted text will be represented in the working document.